Global Positioning Systems Directorate

-The Global Positioning Systems Directorate is a joint service effort directed by the United States Air Force and managed at the Space and Missile Systems Center, Air Force Space Command, Los Angeles Air Force Base, Calif.
+The Global Positioning Systems Directorate is a joint service effort directed by the United States Air Force and managed at the Space and Missile Systems Center, U.S. Space Force, Los Angeles Air Force Base, Calif.
 The directorate is the Department of Defense acquisition office for developing and producing Global Positioning System (GPS) satellites, ground systems and military user equipment.

 GPS is a space-based dual use radio navigation system nominally consisting of a minimum of 24-satellite constellation that provides positioning, velocity and timing to military and civilian users worldwide.
 GPS satellites, in one of six medium earth orbits, circle the earth every 12 hours transmitting continuous ranging signals.
 In addition to the satellites, the system consists of a worldwide satellite control network and GPS receiver units that acquire the satellite's signals and compute navigation solutions to provide positioning, velocity and timing to the user.

 Precision velocity and timing services

 Accessibility to an unlimited number of global military, civilian, and commercial users